Knewton/Zoidberg/EXAMPLE.md

     I think this problem is about Sidd getting books and asks a single question.

 ## Parsed problem
     Sidd       	has        	10         	books      	.
     context    	operator   	constant   	unit       	punctuation

     Sidd       	buys       	11         	more       	books      	.
     context    	operator   	constant   	rel_more   	unit       	punctuation

     How many   	books      	does       	Sidd       	have       	in         	all        	?
-    asking          	unit            	q_start         	context         	q_stop          	conjunction     	dynamic_variable	punctuation
+    asking     	unit       	q_start    	context    	q_stop     	conjunction	subordinate	punctuation

 ## Question 1